Ph.D., P.E. - Associate Professor and Chair

 Dr. Mashal received his Ph.D. in Civil Engineering with a Specialization in Structural and Earthquake Engineering from the University of Canterbury in New Zealand in 2015.
 Dr. Mashal has over 8 years of experience as a Senior Structural and Earthquake Engineer/Consultant in the United States, New Zealand, and Afghanistan.
 He started his career as a Structural Engineer working on complex military projects of the United States Army Corps of Engineers in Afghanistan.
 Following Canterbury earthquakes in New Zealand in 2011, Dr. Mashal has been extensively involved with seismic assessment / retrofitting of existing multi-story buildings, and analysis / design of new buildings and bridges using the state-of-the-art seismic design technologies such as supplemental damping, dissipative controlled rocking, and seismic isolation.
-Dr. Mashal is the holder of United States and International patents on novel metallic seismic devices for vibration (earthquake, wind, and human-induced) protection of structural and non-structural components.
+Dr. Mashal is the holder of patents on novel metallic seismic devices for seismic and wind protection of structural and non-structural components.

 Dr. Mashal is the author of more than 30 publications in Structural and Earthquake Engineering.
-He is a Reviewer for ASCE Journal of Structural Engineering and Bulletin of New Zealand Society for Earthquake Engineering.
-His research interests include Accelerated Bridge Construction (ABC) in high seismicity, low damage seismic design technologies for buildings and bridges, assessment and retrofitting of existing concrete, steel, and masonry structures, alternative cost-effective and sustainable construction technologies for residential/commercial buildings, Structural Concrete Insulated Panels (SCIPs), nonlinear dynamic analysis of structures, and analytical modeling using research and commercial software tools.
+He is a Reviewer for ASCE Journals of Structural Engineering and Materials in Civil Engineering, and Bulletin of New Zealand Society for Earthquake Engineering.
+His research interests include Accelerated Bridge Construction (ABC), low damage seismic design technologies for buildings and bridges, precast/prestressed concrete, dissipative controlled rocking, supplemental damping, base isolation, assessment and retrofitting of existing concrete, steel, and masonry structures, Structural Concrete Insulated Panels (SCIPs), durability of concrete structures, nonlinear dynamic analysis, and analytical modeling using research and commercial software tools.